Home

 Native Americans in California as well as indigenous Peruvians ate clay with acorn and potatoes.
 Clay reduced the tannic acid of the acorns thus making the acorns edible.

-Slaves and some poor whites consumed white clay.
+Slaves and some poor whites consumed white clay, it was one of the old home remedies that they used.
 It was a cultural practice that the slaves brought with them from Africa.

 Susan Allport, who wrote "Women Who Eat Dirt" wrote "In the 1970s, fifty percent of Black women admitted to eating clay, about four times the frequency among white women," Susan notes that the percentage has since gone down.